axibase/atsd/integration/pentaho/report-designer/README.md

 `SQL Query Designer` is used for visual building of a Query:

-* Double click on the table that you want to include to Query.
-The table is shown in right pane of `SQL Query Designer`.
+* Double-click the table that you want to include to Query.
+The table is shown in right pane of **SQL Query Designer**.
 * Select fields inside the table (these fields are included in `SELECT` clause of a Query)
 * Optionally add `WHERE`, `GROUP BY` and `HAVING` or `ORDER BY`
 * Click **OK** so your Query is built and shown in text field